U.D.O.

-U.D.O. is a German heavy metal band founded by lead vocalist Udo Dirkschneider in 1987.
+U.D.O. is a German heavy metal band founded in Solingen by eponymous vocalist Udo Dirkschneider following his departure from Accept in 1987.
+The current members of the band are vocalist Udo Dirkschneider, guitarists Dee Sommers and Alen Brentini, bassist Peter Baltes, who is also a former member of Accept, and drummer Sven Dirkschneider, the son of Udo.

 History

 Following Dirkschneider's departure from Accept in 1987, he formed his own band called U.D.O.
 The first line-up consisted of guitarists Mathias Dieth and Peter Szigeti, bassist Frank Rittel and drummer Thomas Franke.
 They released the debut album Animal House on 3 November 1987, which was entirely written by Accept.
-Szigeti, Rittel and Franke departed the band and was replaced by guitarist Andy Susemihl, bassist Thomas Smuzyszki and drummer Stefan Schwarzmann.
+Szigeti, Rittel and Franke departed the band and were replaced by guitarist Andy Susemihl, bassist Thomas Smuzyszki and drummer Stefan Schwarzmann.
 The second album Mean Machine was released on 10 January 1989.

 Susemihl left the band, leaving U.D.O. as a four-piece.
 The third album Faceless World was released on 25 February 1990.
 Its sound was a more commercial output, but achieving great success; this being their best selling album so far.
 The fourth album Timebomb was released on 3 April 1991.
 It was a heavier effort than their previous releases.
-In 1992, Dirkschneider put U.D.O. on hiatus to reunite with Accept.
+In 1992, Dirkschneider put the band on hiatus to reunite with Accept.